DependencyWatcher/dependencies/README.md

-To add a new manifest, find the relevant directory in the tree (create one if it doesn't exist), then add a new file named "<dependency name>.json", which conforms to the dependency JSON schema.
+To add a new manifest, find the relevant directory in the tree (create one if it doesn't exist), then add a new file named `<dependency name>.json`, which conforms to the dependency JSON schema.